 I adore both Northwestern Montana and Seattle’s Pike Place Market.
 Thanks for making the trip with me!

-You can see images that inspired my books on Pinterest, where I’ve created boards for the Spice Shop Mysteries and the Food Lovers’ Village Mysteries, along with boards illustrating my year as Sisters in Crime president, my beloved Montana, the Killer Characters group blog, and more!
+You can see images that inspired my books on Pinterest, where I’ve created boards for BITTERROOT LAKE, the Spice Shop Mysteries, and the Food Lovers’ Village Mysteries, along with boards illustrating my year as Sisters in Crime president, my beloved Montana, and more!

-Jewel Bay exists only in my mind–and I hope, in yours, after you’ve taken an armchair tour.
+Jewel Bay, the Food Lovers’ Village, exists only in my mind–-and I hope, in yours, after you’ve taken an armchair tour.
 To help guide you, here are my maps of the Village and the area.

 But Jewel Bay does resemble Bigfork, Montana, a picturesque town tucked between the Mission and Swan Mountains and Flathead Lake, where the Swan and Flathead Rivers flow into the lake.
 It sparkles year-round, with art galleries, theater and music, outdoor recreation (golf, boating, hiking, riding, and more), and yes, lip-smacking restaurants.
 Like Jewel Bay, Bigfork is not an incorporated town, but you can find tourist info from the Bigfork Area Chamber of Commerce.